Lawrence Wallen (he/him)

 His recent work articulates the role of memory and the persistence of spatiotemporal elements of culturally significant sites, buildings and landscapes, through a series of drawings.
 This continuing body of work contributes to a discourse that explores and documents the enduring qualities of specific places that resonate beyond their physical site.
 Posing the research question; can the material and immaterial layers of histories of a site be represented through drawing, Wallen superimposes layered drawings of the Neo-Paphos Roman theatre onto the displaced Pre-Hellenistic theatres that stood there previously; the Kew Gardens onto the Ascension Islands that was terra formed in the 18th century and Giotto’s work in Assisi onto the landscapes of Mount Subasio, creating an abstracted field that makes visible the site's presence and past beyond its contemporary material reality.
 The resultant drawings using ink, charcoal tempera, and some time-based media, represent the material and immaterial layers of histories of site as collapsing horizontal planes combining both synchronic and diachronic axes.

-Lawrence's research and writing (primarily a joint project with a long-standing collaborator Thea Brejzek) continues to explore the cosmopoetic (world-making) and epistemological (knowledge-creating) functions of the model in Art, Theatre and Architecture, its digital equivalence inside cross-platform manifestation of a dialogical model of interactivity and immersion and its application in terms of performative approaches to atmosphere.
+Lawrence's research and writing (primarily a joint project with a long-standing collaborator Thea Brejzek) continue to explore the cosmopoetic (world-making) and epistemological (knowledge-creating) functions of the model in Art, Theatre and Architecture, its digital equivalence inside cross-platform manifestation of a dialogical model of interactivity and immersion and its application in terms of performative approaches to atmosphere.

 Emerging research is centred around the fragment as a microcosm of the whole made visible through their upcoming publication 'The Performance of the Architectural Fragment', London: Bloomsbury, that identifies and examines the production and reception aesthetics of (performative) architectural fragments/objects on the postdramatic stage and argues their role in an ongoing critical spatial discourse within representation, art and architecture